 When removing the Xo Flo, use the thinnest part of the bead only to locate the stem; grip it at the thicker, closer-to-the-cup part to tug on it.

 How to choose between the Regular and the Mini size?
 If you have given birth, have a relatively high cervix, or have a bigger flow, you'll likely prefer the Regular.

-How to care for your Xo Flo cup: After use, wash with mild, biodegradable soap and lukewarm water before reusing.
+How to care for your Xo Flo cup: After use, wash with mild, biodegradable soap and lukewarm water.
 Between cycles, dry the cup completely and store in breathable bag such as the one provided.

 At the beginning of your cycle, wash the cup with mild soap and water.
 Do not use sharp objects to clean details of the cup as that may damage it.
 Instead, gently rub, after soaking in mild soap in water for a few minutes.
 You may briefly boil the cup, but not prolonged, as excessive exposure to boiling may damage it.

 Reusable silicone menstrual cups eliminate the need for bleached cotton/rayon blend tampons.
 They greatly reduce the chance of Toxic Shock Syndrome, too.

 Disposable menstrual products are rough on the planet.
 Tampons take six months to decompose in a landfill, and one disposable maxi pad contains as much plastic as four grocery bags.
 With reusable menstrual cups, one person can keep 300 pounds of waste from the landfill in a lifetime.

 Spending tons of money on menstrual products every month is like taking the taxi for every ride, instead of owning a car.
 In three months, you will have paid for your XO Flo cup with the money you’ve saved from now having to buy tampons for every cycle.
 Think about it: this cup lasts for 10 or more years.
 In that time, you’ll save $1,400 on disposable solutions.